Investment ISAs put your capital at risk, and you may get back less than you originally invested.

 If you’ve used up your ISA allowance, and you don’t want to lock money away into a pension, investing via a platform is usually the cheapest way to access the stock market.
 You can choose a DIY option, where you pick the stocks and shares yourself, but you should only do this if you have a good knowledge of the stock market and are willing to put in a bit of time and effort.
 There are also plenty of robo-advised options, where you tell the platform about your appetite for risk and it picks a diversified fund (or funds) for you.

 Share dealing is when you buy and sell shares in publicly listed companies using a stocks and shares account.
-You are buying shares in individual companies, rather than a fund (a basket of shares) or a passive investment that tracks an index.
+You are buying shares in individual companies, rather than investing in a fund (a basket of shares) or passive investment that tracks an index.

 The idea is to buy shares now that you can later sell on for more.
 The company sets the initial price, but then it is affected day by day as people buy and sell based on factors such as the economy and the individual company’s performance.